zotonic/zotonic/doc/developer-guide/templates.rst

 This allows any module to change the static css, javascript, images, favicon.ico, robots.txt and other static files with its own version.

-.. _guide-lookup-system-ua:

-User Agent selection
-^^^^^^^^^^^^^^^^^^^^

-The module priority is a very powerful mechanism for extending and adapting Zotonic.

-But what if a page requested with a mobile phone should be served with a different template than the same page requested with a desktop computer?

-For this there is another template selection mechanism, based on the categorization of the device requesting the page.

-User agent classes
-""""""""""""""""""

-Every request Zotonic classifies the device using the *User-Agent* request header.
-The possible classifications are:

- text
-   Screen readers, feature phones, text only browsers.

- phone
-   Smart phones, capable of javascript and having a touch interface or other pointing device.

- tablet
-   Big screen, javascript, modern browser and touch interface.

- desktop
-   Big screen, javascript, modern browser and pointing device.

-The selected class is available in ``m.req.ua_class`` or from Erlang ``z_user_agent:get_class/1``.

-.. note:: More properties can be found using ``m.req.ua_props`` or
-          ``z_user_agent:get_props/1``.

-The four user agent classes map to subdirectories of the :file:`templates` directory:

-  | mod_example/templates/desktop/...
-  | mod_example/templates/phone/...
-  | mod_example/templates/tablet/...
-  | mod_example/templates/text/...

-All templates that are not in those sub-directories are categorized as *generic*.

-Lookup by user agent class
-""""""""""""""""""""""""""

-The template system follows a strict hierarchy between the different user agent classes:

-	desktop → tablet → phone → text → generic

-Where the system starts looking from the current user agent class to the right.
-So for a phone, the templates in the :file:`tablet` and :file:`desktop` directories will never be considered.

-Combination of user agent and module priority
-"""""""""""""""""""""""""""""""""""""""""""""

-The user agent class and the module priority are two dimensions of the template selection process.

-The module priority is more important than the user agent class.

-A mismatch in user agent class (e.g. a desktop template when looking for a phone version) will never be selected.
-A sub-optimal version (e.g. a generic or text version instead of a phone version) will be selected if that sub-optimal version resides in a module with higher priority than the module with the better matching version.

-The *all include* tag will select the best version from all modules.
-Again skipping any user agent mismatches.

-.. note:: Building templates and mobile first.

-    The lookup strategy for templates conforms to a *mobile first* strategy.
-When adding a page or building a site, the idea is to start with the simplest, text only, version of the site.
-The text only version is then placed in the :file:`templates/text` directory.
-Next will be adding more features, markup and interaction for the phone version.
-Only then moving up to the big screen for tablet (touch) or desktop (mouse).

-.. note:: Seeing which template is selected.

-    `mod_development` implements a screen where it is possible to see in real time which templates are included and compiled.
-The full path of all templates can be seen, giving insight in the template selection process.

-    See also :ref:`mod_development`

 .. _guide-template-variables:

 Template variables